 Author: Anna Braunizer

-Bio: Anna is an Occupational Therapist who writes from the lens of a White, middle class, highly university-educated, colonial, immigrant, bi, currently non-disabled, cis-woman in Canada.
+Bio: Anna is an Occupational Therapist who writes from the lens of a White, middle class, highly university-educated, colonial, immigrant, bi, cis-woman in Canada with lived experience with chronic pain.

 Recommended Further Reading and Viewing